philipschm1tt/website/src/content/blog/2023-12-24_wardley_mapping_website.md

 I placed AI website builders in the "Custom" column.
 These technologies are just emerging – they are "leading edge".
 When these AI website builders evolve into the "Product" column or the "Commodity" column, you may no longer need a web developer to build a typical company website.

+_What do you think?_
+_Where would you place the AI capabilities?
+Why?_
+_How close do you think we are to generating our complete website from Figma?_

 ## Everything Evolves Through Supply and Demand Competition